 Want more stories from Stirling Castle?
 Then head on over to the dedicated section of the blog where there’s tales of queens, kings, tournaments and ghosts.

-And if you’re visiting us at the castle, grab one of our brand-new guidebooks.
-They’re packed with research, reconstructions and riveting reads to enhance your experience of the iconic stronghold.
+And if you’re visiting us at the castle, look out for our brand-new Stirling Castle guidebook, which will be hitting the shelves soon.
+It’s packed with research, reconstructions and riveting reads to enhance your experience of the iconic stronghold.

 Share